-Collection guides include background and summary information, and generally also a “container list“ reflecting the physical arrangement of the collection (contents of boxes and folders).
+Finding aids include background and summary information, and usually a “container list” briefly describing the contents of the boxes and folders holding the collections’ items.

-Unprocessed collections have not yet been arranged and described.
+We also list “unprocessed collections” which have not yet been arranged or described.
 They are listed in our Accession Register for Manuscripts and in our Accession Register for University Archives.
-In general, these collections are available for use, but in some cases there may be access restrictions due to donor requirements, or the condition or nature of the materials.
+In general, these collections are available for use, but in some cases there may be access restrictions due to donor requirements, or the condition or nature of the items.

 University Archives Collections